hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_repeating_pattern_of_abstract_sha_7a5e8803-96d7-4790-ae04-1e53d5db35b7-0_2.content.md

 ## References

-If you're interested in learning more about the Mandelbrot set and the fascinating world of fractals, here are some resources to check out:
+If you're interested in learning more about the Mandelbrot set and the Fas<wbr>ci<wbr>na<wbr>ting world of fractals, here are some resources to check out:

 - [Fractal Foundation](#) - A non-profit organization dedicated to promoting education about fractals and their applications.
 - [Mandelbrot Set Explorer](#) - An interactive tool for exploring the Mandelbrot set and other fractals.